qwolilowp/Z_TENNOT_IU/README.md

 curvature | Channel Aftertouch | detune of all active osicillators

 ### Note
-Take a look into the browser list, if WeAudio is supported by your browser:
+Take a look into the browser list, if WebAudio is supported by your browser:

 https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API